 - 1 box (9oz) gluten-free egg noodles (recommend Jovial brand)

-- Heat water in a glass measuring cup until hot, then dissolve bouillon in the water.
+- Heat water in a glass measuring cup in microwave until hot (about 4 minutes), then dissolve bouillon in the water.

 - Pour the water, chicken broth, cooked chicken, garlic salt, carrots, and celery to the Crock-pot.